Daventry Academy: Northampton

 While known as the Northampton Academy, several notable English Unitarian ministers were trained there, including Hugh Farmer and Lant Carpenter who studied there for a year in 1797, before the academy was closed by the trustees in 1798.
 When the school returned to Northampton in 1789, it was run by John Horsey with various assistant tutors.
 It had 38 or 39 students.
 The school, which was supposed to teach an Arian Christology, was probably closed due to growing Socinian influence in the Northampton Academy.

 In the second quarter of the 18th century, it was "undoubtedly one of the best dissenting academies" according to Priestley's most recent biographers.

 Subsequently

 The academy later moved to Little Wymondley in Hertfordshire, in 1799, where it was known as Wymondley College.
-In 1833, it relocated again, this time to London, and was re-named Coward College.
+In 1833, it relocated again, this time to London, and was renamed Coward College.
 That proved to be the last incarnation as in 1850 it merged with Highbury College and Homerton College to form New College London.